ESMO Examination for Medical Oncologists

 ESMO examination 2014

-All candidates will be informed of their results by e-mail.
-The letter and the certificate will be available to download from your myESMO account.
+All candidates were informed of their results by e-mail on 9 December 2015.
+The letter and certificate (where applicable) can be downloaded from your myESMO account (select the MyEducation tab).

 About the exam